ELeeAstro/Exo-FMS_column_ck/README.md

 adj_scheme: \
 'Ray_dry' - Ray Pierrehumbert's dry convective adjustment scheme

+CE_scheme: \
+'Burrows' - use Burrows analytic CE abundances \
+'Interp_bilinear' - use bilinear interpolation from CE table \
+'Interp_Bezier' - use Bezier interpolation from CE table \
+'Min' - use CE minimisation scheme (in development)

 The option 'None' for each of these scheme will it off (e.g. To run without conv adjustment set adj_scheme = 'None')